-This article imposes the use of seatbelts for all children and,if they are shorter than 1, 50 metre (4 feet 9 inches), it makes compulsory the use of adequate safety systems to be applied to the car seats, in order to make them safe for kids, in accordance to their weight and height.
-The safety system chosen has to be in conformity with the rules of the United Nations’ Economic Commission for Europe, or other equivalent EU directives.
+This article imposes the use of seatbelts for all children.
+If they are shorter than 1, 50 metre (4 feet 9 inches), the use of adequate safety systems is mandatory, always measured by the weight and height.
+The safety system has to be in conformity with the rules of the United Nations’ Economic Commission for Europe.

-Weight then, no longer age – as it used to be – is the parameter dictating which type of safety measure has to be taken when travelling with your kids; the Italian police has simplified things for parents, by creating a handy chart of weight and corresponding safety systems to be used:
+Weight then, no longer age, is the parameter dictating the type of safety measure.
+The Italian police has simplified things for parents, by creating a handy chart of weight and corresponding safety systems.

 The indications for this group are the same as those of the previous group, but the seat must have a capacity of up to 18 kg (40 lbs), hence ensuring a higher protection for the child’s head and legs.

-Children from 9 months to 4 or 5 years are usually included in this group.
+For children from 9 months to 4 or 5 years.
 Seats (supporting kids weighing from 9 to 18 kg, or 20 to 40 lbs) must be placed facing forward, and they must be fixed to the car seat with the seatbelt.

-Children aged 4 to 6 or 7 years are more likely to belong to this group.
+Children aged 4 to 6 or 7 years belong to this group.
 The seat requires cushions with homologated armrests.
-The car seatbelts are used in order to tie the child seat with the car seat.
+The car seatbelts tie the child seat with the car seat.

 This group is generally made up of children from 6 to 12.
-In this case, cushions without armrests are to be used on the seat of the car in order to increase, when sitting, the height of the child so that he/she can regularly use the car seatbelt.
+In this case, cushions without armrests are to be used on the seat of the car.
+This helps increasing the height of the child when sitting.
+So the children can use the car’s seatbelt.

-Should one of these rules be broken you will be fined.
-The amount of the fine ranges from 74 to 299 euros (roughly from 90 to 450 USD).
+Breaking these rules leads to a fine.
+And the amount ranges from 74 to 299 euros (roughly from 90 to 450 USD).

-In order to avoid the risk of not finding the right equipment for your child, and turn your journey into a bad experience, it is useful to visit the website of Autostrade per l’Italia (www.autostrade.it), the webpage of the Italian highway system.
-By visiting it, you will have information on the services available on the road, including children menus, child friendly facilities and, of course, a clearl layout of the safety requirements needed to travel safely, and legally, with your kids.
+To avoid the risk of not finding the right equipment for your child, you can visit the website of Autostrade per l’Italia.
+It’s the site of the Italian highway system.
+Here, you can find information on the services for families.
+Including children menus, facilities and the layout of the safety requirements.

 What the several area di servizio, service areas, can offer you is often explained through some symbols you can find here below, with a brief explanation: